keirajol/smart-trash/README.md

 Register a client at:
 https://keys.api.data.amsterdam.nl/clients/v1/register/

-Store your API key in a separate configuration file (e.g. config.h).

 Never commit your API key to GitHub!!!

-In the code, replace:
+In the code later replace with your API key:

 ```cpp
 const char* API_KEY = "YOUR_API_KEY_HERE";